iredmail/docs/4-howto/pipe.incoming.email.for.certain.user.to.external.script.md

-# How to pipe incoming email for certain user to external script
+# Pipe incoming email for certain user to external script

 This tutorial explains how to pipe incoming email for certain user to external script.